 I purchased a package of dates for a recipe I was developing and had a bunch leftover.
 I was looking for some good alternatives to bring to a football party.
 I figured I couldn’t go wrong trying a simple appetizer of a date wrapped in bacon.
 In fact, anything wrapped in a bacon was going to score me a win.

 I wanted to kick it up a notch by stuffing the date with an almond, then sprinkling some spicy heat to bring it to another level.
 Using just a touch of chili powder, cayenne, and cinnamon would pair nicely with the saltiness of the bacon, yet contrast with the sweetness of the date.
 The combination of these spices creates an explosion of flavor.
-I use similar spices for my roasted spiced sweet potatoes and those are incredibly addicting.
+I use similar spices for my roasted spiced sweet potatoes and those are incredibly addictive.

 It’s funny watching the facial expression of someone trying these for the first time.
 First, you get the – what the heck is this –face consisting of a squint of the eye with a frown of the face.
 Next comes a tilt of the head, wondering if they should give it a try.
-Finally, after taking a bite, comes a look of surprise followed by a smile.
+Finally, after taking a bite, a look of surprise is followed by a smile.

 These sophisticated little bites are quite simple to prepare:

 - Stuff a date with an almond